nss-myhostname — Provide hostname resolution for the locally configured system hostname.

 might be edited by the administrator at the same time. nss-myhostname

-simply returns all locally configure public IP addresses, or -- if none
+simply returns all locally configured public IP addresses, or, if none

 loopback) and the IPv6 address ::1 (which is the local host) for